1124 Stroobantia: Rotation period

 Two fragmentary rotational lightcurves of Stroobantia were obtained from photometric observations by Ricardo Gil-Hutton at the Félix Aguilar Observatory in Argentina, and by French amateur astronomers Laurent Bernasconi.
 Lightcuve analysis gave a rotation period of 16.39 and 17.0 hours with a brightness amplitude of 0.15 and 0.06 magnitude, respectively (U=1/1).

 Diameter and albedo

 According to the surveys carried out by the Infrared Astronomical Satellite IRAS, the Japanese Akari satellite, and NASA's Wide-field Infrared Survey Explorer with its subsequent NEOWISE mission, Stroobantia measures between 24.45 and 29.68 kilometers in diameter, and its surface has an albedo between 0.108 and 0.1569.
 The Collaborative Asteroid Lightcurve Link adopts the results obtained by IRAS, that is, an albedo of 0.1569 and a diameter of 24.65 kilometers with an absolute magnitude of 10.67.

 Naming

-This minor planet was named for Paul Stroobant (1868–1936), Belgian astronomer and director of the Uccle Observatory, where this asteroid was discovered.
+This minor planet was named for Paul Stroobant (1868–1936), a Belgian astronomer and director of the Uccle Observatory, where this asteroid was discovered.
 Stroobant's research included the number, mass and distribution of the minor planets.
 Naming citation was first mentioned in The Names of the Minor Planets by Paul Herget in 1955 (H 105).